-Romania: E.ON rejects accusation of grid underinvestment’s, gas market development halted3.
-October 2014. / SEE Energy News
+Romania: E.ON rejects accusation of grid underinvestment’s, gas market development halted, SEE Energy News

 Criticism of electricity and gas distributors have increased in the last year, several suppliers and consumers critized operators that they dont not invest enough in the network while benefiting from rising prices.

 Hajdinjak Frank, managing director of E.ON Romania, the rejected accusations of underinvestment.
 E.ON Romania invested each year between 90 and 100 million gas distribution networks and energy.
 For 2015 E.ON have planned to increase the annual investment budget but not yet received approval of the group.
 So far, E.ON has invested a total of 1.1 billion euros on the Romanian market and 1.2 billion yet paid for taxes.
 Company rehabilitated over 5,000 km of gas and about 7,000 km grids network which was in a very bad condition.

 E.ON CEO noticed that the gas consumption fell 20% in recent two years, but the network remained the same, and the company has the same cost of maintenance.